andrewcz-se/jobhunter/README.md

 - Implemented `server/api/providers/jsearch.js`: Encapsulates JSearch search and detail logic.
 - Refactored `server/api/search.js`: Simplified the main handler to import and delegate to the new provider modules based on the source parameter.

 This refactoring improves maintainability and simplifies the addition of new providers without further bloating the main search handler.
-The unified data normalization has been preserved in each module to ensure no impact on the frontend.
+The unified data normalisation has been preserved in each module to ensure no impact on the frontend.

 ## PHASE 10 COMPLETED: Allowed the user to select which sites to Search